Local plasticity rules can learn deep representations using self-supervised contrastive predictions

 To produce a more quantitative measurement of the quality of learned representations, we follow the methodology of \cite{Oord2018} and \cite{Lowe2019}: we freeze the trained encoder weights and train a linear classifier to recognize the class labels from each individual layer (\autoref{fig:results}).
 As expected for a deep representation, the classification accuracy increases monotonically with the layer number and only saturates at layers $5$ and $6$.
 The accuracies obtained with layer-wise GIM are almost indistinguishable from those obtained with CLAPP.
 It is only at the last two layers, that layer-wise GIM performs slightly better than CLAPP; yet GIM has multiple biologically implausible features that are removed by CLAPP.
 As a further benchmark, we also plot the accuracies obtained with an encoder trained with greedy supervised training.
 This method trains each layer independently using a supervised classifier at each layer, without BP between layers, which results in an almost local update (see \citet{Lowe2019} and \autoref{app:details}).
 We find that accuracy is overall lower and saturates already at layer $4$.
 On this dataset, with many more unlabelled than labelled images, greedy supervised accuracy is almost $10 \%$ below the accuracy obtained with CLAPP.
-Again, we see that a convolutional encoder alone does not yield deep representations, as performance decreases at higher layers for a randomly initialized encoder.
+Again, we see that a convolutional architecture alone does not yield hierarchical representations, as performance decreases at higher layers for a fixed random encoder.

 \paragraph{Comparing CPC and CLAPP} Since CLAPP can be seen as a simplification of CPC (or GIM) we study four algorithmic differences between CPC and CLAPP individually.
 They are: (1) Gradients in CLAPP (layer-wise GIM) cannot flow from a layer to the next one, as opposed to BP in CPC, (2) CLAPP performs a binary comparison (fixation vs. saccade) with the Hinge loss, whereas CPC does multi-class classification with the cross entropy loss, (3) CLAPP processes a single input at a time, whereas CPC uses many positive and negative samples synchronously, and (4) we introduced $\bm W^{\mathrm{retro}}$ to avoid the weight transport problem in $\bm W^{\mathrm{pred}}$.